On the generalized toroidal completion of period mappings: Backgrounds and the main results

 \subsubsection{Algebraicity of weakly special subvarieties}

 In Hodge theory, weakly special subvarieties for a $\bZ$-PVHS $\bV\rightarrow B$ are analytic subvarieties of $B$ carrying special Hodge-theoretic or monodromic data.
-According to the theory of functional transcendence and o-minimal geometry, since the period map is definable by \cite{BKT20}, weakly special subvarieties are definable analytic subvariety of $B$ and hence must be algebraic by the definable GAGA theorem \cite{BBT22}.
+In the lanaguage of o-minimal geometry, since the period map is definable by \cite{BKT20}, weakly special subvarieties are definable analytic subvarieties of $B$ and hence must be algebraic by the definable GAGA theorem \cite{BBT22}.
+This recovers and generalizes the classical result of \cite{CDK95} that Hodge loci is a countable union of algebraic varieties.

-As an application of our main theorem, we give an alternative proof of the algebraicity result on weakly special subvarieties without using o-minimal methods.
+As an application of our main theorem, we give an alternative proof of the algebraicity result on weakly special subvarieties using our main theorem \ref{Thm:MainTHMformal}.
 Our proof is based on the Hodge-theoretic interpretation of the completed period map $\olphi$ provided by Theorem \ref{Thm:MainTHMformal}.
 We will show that weakly special subvarieties of $B$ can be extended to analytic subvarieties of $\olB$ over which an extended period map $\olphi$ exists.
 The boundary Hodge-theoretic data are described by the period torsors defined by Kato-Usui in \cite[Chap.
 3]{KU08}.
+Indeed, this can be understood as a logarithmic geometry formalism of \cite{CDK95}'s idea.